Bohem1/datum/README.md

         - Version
 ```

 If you omit the first key (`SoftwareBaseline`), and the Lookup is only doing a lookup of that root key, it will never **'walk down'** the variable to see what needs  merging below the top key.
-This is the default behaviour in DscInfraSample's `RootConfiguration.ps1`.
+This is the default behavior in DscInfraSample's `RootConfiguration.ps1`.

-However, if you do a lookup directly to the subkey, `Lookup 'SofwareBaseline\Packages'`, it'll now work (as it does not have to **'walk down'** the variable).
+However, if you do a lookup directly to the subkey, `Lookup 'SoftwareBaseline\Packages'`, it'll now work (as it does not have to **'walk down'** the variable).

 #### Lookup Options

 - Default
 - general
 - per lookup override